smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 ### Global Options
 In the global section of the configuration you can set global configurations such as spark options used by all executions.
-You can find a list of all configurations under [API docs](https://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/app/GlobalConfig.html).
+You can find a list of all configurations in the [Configuration Schema Browser](https://smartdatalake.ch/json-schema-viewer/index.html#viewer-page?v=0).
 A good list with examples can be found in the [application.conf](https://github.com/smart-data-lake/sdl-examples/blob/develop/src/main/resources/application.conf) of sdl-examples.

 ### Secrets User and Password Variables